artcom/artcom.github.io/_posts/2017-08-29-microsoft-motion-controllers-handson.md

 excerpt_separator: <!--end-of-excerpt-->
 ---

-# The new Microsoft Motion Controllers and Acer Mixed Reality Headset
 Today we had the chance to take a first look at the new Microsoft Motion Controllers and the Acer Mixed Reality (MR) headset in our office.
 As partner for a health/medicine research project we are about to create a mixed reality tutorial and instructions for a lab, where medics in India can learn the procedure to learn the process of produce the product.
 We will keep you up-to-date on this blog.